leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 ## 6. Philosophy / guardrails

 1. **Structure first, bugfix second.**
-   When behavior is wrong, fix it by aligning to this model (store → provider → editor → runtime), not by sprinkling local patches.
+   When behavior is wrong, fix it by aligning to this model (store - provider - editor - runtime), not by sprinkling local patches.

 2. **One source of truth per concern.**
-   - Text state → document store.
+   - Text state - document store.
-   - UI state (tabs, `entryPath`) → workspace provider.
+   - UI state (tabs, `entryPath`) - workspace provider.
-   - Capabilities / extensions → workspace meta.
+   - Capabilities / extensions - workspace meta.
-   - Runtime behavior → capability adapters.
+   - Runtime behavior - capability adapters.

 3. **Explicit sync boundaries.**
    - Realtime / template sync / service worker reloads must flow through the document store API (`rehydrateFromServer`, etc.), never bypass it.

-4. **Make it possible to build “almost any game”.**
+4. **Make it possible to build "almost any game".**
    Capabilities are the contract surface: combinable building blocks that any engine/test can rely on.

 ---